Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Methodology

 The route of vehicle $k \in K$ is represented as a simple path in $G$ from starting depot $2n+k$ to ending depot $2n+m+k$ that satisfies additional constraints, such as time constraints and capacity constraints.
 With regards to time, each node $i \in V$ is associated with a service time $s_i \ge 0$ for boarding/unboarding, and each arc $(i,j) \in A$ is associated with a travel time $t_{ij} \ge 0$ to drive between locations.
+Two distinct nodes $i$ and $j$ may correspond to the same physical location, in which case $t_{ij}$ is zero and any boarding/unboarding interaction is captured by the service times.
 Throughout this paper it is further assumed that all input data is integer.
 This is not restrictive, as the problem can be rescaled by choosing an appropriate discretization of time, e.g., 1-minute versus 5-minute intervals.
 Services times and travel times accumulate over the route, and each node $i\in V$ that is visited must start service within a prespecified time window $[a_i, b_i]$.
 Vehicles are allowed to wait until the time window opens, but late arrivals are forbidden.
-Furthermore, vehicle are restricted to leave the starting depot at one of the candidate starting times in the set $\mathcal{T}$, e.g., shifts only start at the top of the hour.
+Furthermore, vehicles are restricted to leave the starting depot at one of the candidate starting times in the set $\mathcal{T}$, e.g., shifts only start at the top of the hour.
 Finally, the maximum number of working hours per vehicle, i.e., the time between leaving the starting depot in $S$ and arriving at the ending depot in $T$, is limited by the maximum shift duration $L \ge 0$.

 Routes are also required to satisfy pickup-and-delivery and capacity constraints.
 Each pickup $i \in P$ must be followed by a drop-off $n + i \in D$ later in the route, and drop-off nodes cannot be visited without the corresponding pickup first.
 Note that passengers do not need to be dropped off immediately.
 For example, a vehicle can make multiple pickups followed by multiple drop-offs.
 Each node $i \in V$ is associated with a demand $d_i$ that is positive when passengers enter the vehicle ($i \in P$) and negative when they exit ($i \in D$).
+In the experiments, each pickup demand is exactly canceled by its drop-off, i.e., $d_{n+i} = -d_i$ for all $i \in R$, so the load of every vehicle returns to zero at its terminal depot.
 At all times, the number of people in each vehicle must remain below the vehicle capacity $Q \ge 0$.
 Between different routes, each request can be served by at most one vehicle.